RinaldoBenaccetta/isidom/readme.md

 ### $getValue

-Return the value of an input element.
+Returns the value of an input element.

 #### Parameters